dgaydukov/cert-aws/sa/files/sa.md

 If you have 3 vpc and ec2 in each of them, and you want to connect these 3 ec2 you can use either PrivateLink or vpc peering.
 PrivateLink is better solution, cause it allows you to connect only these 3 ec2, without exposing all other services from these vpc to each other.
 Yet keep in mind that vpc endpoint can't be cross-region, it also supports only IPv4 traffic.
 * VPC ClassicLink (before 2013 there were no default VPC and all EC2 where launched in flat network shared with other aws users) - allows to connect your VPC with ec2 classic, ec2 becomes a member of VPC SG.
 * VPC Link (see `sa/cloudformation/vpc-endpoint-http-api.yml`) - connect API GateWay to private ec2.
+It only to connect api to internal vpc resources.
+If you want to call api from inside vpc, use vpc interface endpoint for `execute-api` (name of api gateway inside aws)
 VPC Endpoint - private connection to AWS services without IGW/NAT/VPN.
 It make sure all traffic goes inside aws network.
 There are 2 types:
 * Gateway endpoint — target for a route in your route table for traffic destined to a supported AWS service (s3/dynamoDB)
 * Interface endpoint — ENI with a private IP address from the IP range of your subnet that serves as an entry point for traffic destined to a supported service (supported only within single region)